Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: Introduction

 The FaceCoT dataset provides a unique resource for training MLLMs.
-However, an end-to-end scheme forces the model to learn CoT reasoning and classification simultaneously, causing task interference and preventing the reasoning objective from fully converging.
+However, if trained in an end-to-end manner, the model is forced to learn CoT reasoning and classification at the same time, which leads to task interference and prevents the reasoning objective from fully converging.
 As a result, the model cannot fully exploit the fine-grained visual cues embedded in the CoT annotations.
-To address this, we propose a CoT-Enhanced Progressive Learning (CEPL) strategy, consisting of two stages: (1) Visual Enhancement Pre-training, we perform full-parameter Supervised Fine-Tuning (SFT) of the model using CoT data, thereby focusing the vision encoder on extracting fine-grained, spoof-relevant facial features; (2) Multi-task Joint Training, we inherit the vision encoder from the first stage, reset the connector and language decoder to their original pretrained weights, and insert lightweight adapters into both the connector and decoder.
+To address this, we propose a CoT-Enhanced Progressive Learning (CEPL) strategy, consisting of two stages: (1) Visual Enhancement Pre-training, we perform full-parameter Supervised Fine-Tuning (SFT) of the model using CoT data, thereby focusing the vision encoder on extracting fine-grained, spoof-relevant facial features; (2) Multi-task Joint Training, we inherit the vision encoder from the first stage, reset the connector and language decoder to their original pretrained weights, and fine-tune both the connector and decoder using LoRA modules.
 We then jointly train on CoT annotations and binary labels with a multi-task loss, ensuring that the model retains deep reasoning capabilities while rapidly adapting to the classification task.

-Overall, the contributions of this paper are as follows: \begin{itemize} \item \textbf{Proposing and releasing the FaceCoT dataset} To address the lack of VQA data in multimodal FAS, we introduce FaceCoT—the first VQA dataset designed specifically for FAS.
+Overall, the contributions of this paper are as follows: \begin{itemize} \item \textbf{Proposing and releasing the FaceCoT dataset.} To address the lack of VQA data in multimodal FAS, we introduce FaceCoT, the first VQA dataset designed specifically for FAS.
 It covers 14 attack types and comprises 1.08M samples.
-Each entry contains a structured visual CoT question-answering, guiding models from image understanding to logical judgment and greatly enhancing detection accuracy and generalization.
+Each entry contains a structured visual CoT question-answering process, which guides models from image understanding to logical judgment, thereby improving detection accuracy and enhancing generalization ability.

-\item \textbf{Proposing a CoT-Enhanced Progressive Learning method} To fully leverage CoT data for FAS detection, we develop a CoT-Enhanced Progressive Learning approach that balances CoT reasoning and binary classification.
+\item \textbf{Proposing a CoT-Enhanced Progressive Learning method.} To fully leverage CoT data for FAS detection, we develop a CoT-Enhanced Progressive Learning approach that balances CoT reasoning and binary classification.
 This strategy significantly improves model performance on both reasoning and classification tasks.

-\item \textbf{Performance} Extensive experiments on FAS benchmarks demonstrate the value of our dataset and the effectiveness of our method.
-As shown in Figure~\ref{fig:combined}(b), our approach outperforms state-of-the-art methods, achieving an average AUC improvement of 5.00\% and an HTER reduction of 4.06\%.
+\item \textbf{Performance.} Extensive experiments on FAS benchmarks demonstrate the value of our dataset and the effectiveness of our method.
+As shown in ~\cref{fig:combined}(b), our approach outperforms state-of-the-art methods, achieving an average AUC improvement of 4.06\% and an HTER reduction of 5.00\%.

 \end{itemize}